 Company has been getting exemption till 31.12.2004.
-The application for exemption was pending for the period 01.01.2005 to 31.12.2010 before the ESI authorities, which was denied on alleged technical ground.
-The Company has filed an appeal before The Hon'ble Jharkhand High Court, on which a stay has been granted.
-In the meantime, the company received recovery notice for Rs 8.78 lacs for the period 01.01.2005 to 31.07.2005 including interest from 01.01.2005 to 17.02.2012.
-Further ESI Corporation has not granted exemption for the period 01.01.2011 to 31.12.2014 and demanded for the contribution, against which company has filed case before Labour Court.
+The application for exemption was pending for the period 01.01.2005 to 31.12.2010 before the ESI authorities, which was denied on alleged technical grounds.
+The Company has filed an appeal before the Hon'ble Jharkhand High Court, on which a stay has been granted.
+In the meantime, the company received recovery notice for Rs 8.78 lacs for the period 01.01.2005 to 31.07.2005 (including interest from 01.01.2005 to 17.02.2012).
+Further ESI authorities has not granted exemption for the period 01.01.2011 to 31.12.2014 and demanded for the contribution, against which the company has filed a case before the Labour Court.
 The Hon'ble Court has stayed the demand for the time being.
 The Company has received exemption for the year 2015 and 2016.
-Application for exemption for the year 2017, 2018, 2019 and 2020 has been filed.
-No other demand has been raised by The ESI Corporation in absence of which contingent liability for the period in which exemption was denied is not ascertainable.
+Application for exemption for the year from 2017 to 2021 has been filed.In February 2021, the Company received a letter from ESI authorities wherein they have claimed ESI contribution for the period January 2017 to December 2018 of Rs 134.59 lakhs and had called for personal hearing on 22.03.2021.
+The reply was handed over to ESI authorities during the personal hearing wherein attention has been drawn towards proceedings of ESI Case No.3/2016 before the Labour Court curn ESI Court at Jamshedpur where in the Hon'ble Court has directed the ESI authorities not to take any coercive step against the Company for further demand and recovery.